connxio/docs/Adapters/Inbound/Sftp.md

   - [Polling interval](#polling-interval)
   - [Retry](#retry)

 ConnXio (CX) lets customers provide messages to the CX pipeline by supplying files via Sftp (there are very few differences between FTP and Sftp while configuring CX, when we write Sftp we mean both FTP and Sftp unless otherwise specified).
-We currently support POP3 and IMAP protocols.
 This page details limitations of the Sftp protocol and how to configure and connect to a Sftp server.

 ## Limitations